-Head of Faculty: Mr J.C.
-Armstrong
+Head of Faculty: Mr M. P. Johnson MA MSc PGCE

-In addition, Shrewsbury has three prizes of its own for internal mathematical competitions: the Arnold Hagger Prize is a ninety minute paper with unusual and challenging questions, and is designed to pick out the most able, rather than the most knowledgeable, mathematician in the School.
-The David Harrison Prize is awarded to the best mathematical presentation, which can be historical in nature, encouraging pupils to carry out their own research in whatever field they might find appealing.
+There are also other internal mathematical competitions at Shrewsbury: the Arnold Hagger Prize is a ninety minute paper designed to pick out the most able, rather than the most knowledgeable, mathematician in the school, while the David Harrison Prize is awarded to the best mathematical presentation, which can be historical in nature, encouraging pupils to carry out their own research in whatever mathematical field they might find appealing.

 In keeping with the Shrewsbury School spirit, we like to provide a rich and diverse experience within the Mathematics faculty.
 Guest speakers are invited to present fascinating lectures and presentations to our students and in previous years, trips to university lectures have proven very popular.
 The Faculty’s Twitter page @ShrewsMaths is regularly updated with news, events, and webinars available to members of the Shrewsbury School community who would like to broaden their mathematical knowledge and branch out beyond the classroom.